aptos-labs/create-aptos-dapp/examples/aptos-friend/README.md

-## Create Aptos Dapp Boilerplate Template
+## Aptos Friend Example

+This example is created from the boilerplate template in create-aptos-dapp.

 The Boilerplate template provides a starter dapp with all necessary dapp infrastructure and a simple wallet info implementation.

 The Boilerplate template provides: